Board of Directors

 Sarah Figueroa, Part-Time Thunderbird Patron Services Associate

 To contact a staff member through email: use the first letter of their first name dot last name (at) phoenixcenterforthearts.org (no spaces).
-For instance: Phillip Wyatt can be reached at p.wyatt@phoenixcenterforthearts.org.

 Office Hours: 9 a.m. to 5 p.m.
 Monday to Friday